thomaswcole/quant-papers/README.md

 # quant-papers

 An "ordered" collection of relevant papers within quant finance.
+Aimed mostly for personal use.